pluralsight/mob-timer/README.md

 # Development
 Run `npm install` to get the dependencies, then `npm start` to run the timer.
+Run `npm test` to start the tests.

+# Build
+Run `npm run build`.
+Platform specific packages will be placed in the `dist` directory.
+If you need a platform other than Mac or Windows, modify the build script in the `package.json` file.

 # Motivation
 Pluralsight has a development team that does mob programming full-time,